Updated at 7pm Wednesday 16 June.

-Consequently, York Racecourse is pleased to offer something to look forward to, by putting admission on sale for the Welcome to Yorkshire Ebor Festival (Wednesday 18th - Saturday 21st August) and eight other racedays, from July to October.
+Beyond July, York Racecourse is pleased to offer something further to look forward to, by having admission on sale for the Welcome to Yorkshire Ebor Festival (Wednesday 18th - Saturday 21st August) and four other racedays, in September and October.
+A no quibble refund is an option.

 The website looks different to the one I remember?